 The Web Content Accessibility Guidelines (WCAG) defines requirements for designers and developers to improve accessibility for people with disabilities.
 It defines three levels of conformance: Level A, Level AA, and Level AAA.
-Cranfield University Library Service is partially conformant with WCAG 2.1 level AA.
-Partially conformant means that some parts of the content do not fully conform to the accessibility standard.
+We are working towards full compliance with WCAG 2.1 level AA on this site, in relation to both its content and its platform.

 If you find any problems accessing pages or content, or would like to provide feedback, please let us know so we can make improvements to our site: